An optimisation-based domain-decomposition reduced order model for the incompressible Navier-Stokes equations: Numerical Results

 We present additional details in Tables \ref{tab:reduced_5005_func_cavity} - \ref{tab:reduced_101_errors_cavity}.
 In particular, in Tables \ref{tab:reduced_5005_func_cavity} and \ref{tab:reduced_101_func_cavity} we list the values for the functional $\mathcal J_\gamma$ and the $L^2(\Gamma_0)$-norm of the gradient $\frac{d \mathcal J_\gamma}{dg}$ at the different iteration of the optimisation procedure, while Table \ref{tab:reduced_5005_errors_cavity} and Table \ref{tab:reduced_101_errors_cavity} contain the $L^2$-relative errors with respect to the monolithic (the entire--domain) solutions $u_h, p_h$.

-Analyzing the results, we are able to see that the reduced basis method gives us a solution as accurate as the high--fidelity modes - in both cases the relative error reported in the corresponding tables is less than $1-2\%$.
+Analyzing the results, we are able to see that the reduced basis method gives us a solution as accurate as the high--fidelity model.
 The reduced--order approximation of the optimisation problem at hand allowed us to reduce the dimension of the high-fidelity optimisation functional by more than 10-20 times and enabled us to use half optimisation algorithm iterations (each optimisation step requires at least one solve of the state and the adjoint equations).

 In order to provide more visually representable results (the scale of the solution on the subdomains $\Omega_1$ and $\Omega_2$ has a few orders of the difference in the magnitude), we provide the graphs of the velocities $u_1$ and $u_2$ separately in Figures \ref{fig:reduced_u1_5005_cavity} and \ref{fig:reduced_u2_5005_cavity}.
+Additionally, in Table \ref{tab:fom_vs_rom_cavity} we provide a comparison between full--order and reduced--order models in terms of the relative errors between ROM solutions with respect to the corresponding FOM solutions.
+The considerations drawn in the previous section are valid also for this test case.

+\begin{remark} In both numerical cases presented above, it might seem that due to the fact that the non--homogeneous Dirichlet boundary condition is present only on the boundary of one of the subdomains only a few corrections are needed on this subdomain.
+On the other hand, this is true only for the velocity field, as it can be seen in the tables listing the errors (for instance in Table \ref{tab:truth_1_errors_bfs}).
+Indeed, the errors for the pressure on those subdomains are higher than on the other one.
+Regarding the cavity flow, our original idea was to split the domain vertically, but in that case, the convergence even at full--order level was much slower, hence, we opted for the horizontal split. \end{remark}

+\begin{remark}[High Reynolds simulations] Also for this test case, the range of Reynolds number for which the DD solver converges is stricter than the one where the monolithic solver provides a solution.
+The reason is that the optimisation algorithms are very sensitive to the initial guess, and the authors suspect that some further stabilisation techniques should be used. \end{remark}